mrzhangboss/fsqlfly/readme-en.md

 # Flink SQL Job Management Website

+## Display

 > require

 1. python3.6+
 2. flink 1.9.0+ installed (need set `FSQLFLY_FLINK_BIN_DIR` in ~/.fsqlfly or in env)

+ps: if you want run multi fsqlfly in one computer, you can set `FSQLFLY` in env , like

+    export FSQLFLY=/path/where/you/like
+    fsqlfly comand

+you can generate a env template by `fsqlfly echoenv [filename]`

 > install